 On enrolment further details and choices of starting dates will be explained further.

-For quick reference a summary of the school procedures are as follows:
+A summary of the school enrolment procedures are as follows:

-- Contact the school office to make an appointment to meet the Principal and collect an enrolment pack.
+- Contact the school office to make an appointment to meet the Principal at which the enrolment process will be explained.

 - Depending on preference or non-preference enrolment:

 - Preference students: Parents make an appointment to meet the parish priest and take the preference enrolment form to be signed

 - Non-preference students: Your child’s name may need go on the waiting list for the 10% non-preference students

 - Complete the online enrolment form and return any paper forms required to the school office.
 Please note: Preference students are not enrolled without the signed preference enrolment form

 - Following the completion of all enrolment documentation being returned to the school office: